oxfordcontrol/ClarabelDocs/README.md

   <a href="https://opensource.org/licenses/Apache-2.0"><img src="https://img.shields.io/badge/License-Apache%202.0-blue.svg"></a>

 ClarabelDocs is the common documentation repository for the Clarabel solver.
 It contains documentation for both the Julia and Rust version of Clarabel, as well as the Python interface to the Rust version.

-* For the Rust / Python versions, go [here](https://github.com/oxfordcontrol/Clarabel.rs)
+* For the main documentation site, go [here](https://oxfordcontrol.github.io/ClarabelDocs/stable).
-* For the Julia version, go [here](https://github.com/oxfordcontrol/Clarabel.jl)
+* For the Rust / Python versions, go [here](https://github.com/oxfordcontrol/Clarabel.rs).

-For the main documentation site, go [here](https://oxfordcontrol.github.io/ClarabelDocs/stable)
+* For the Julia version, go [here](https://github.com/oxfordcontrol/Clarabel.jl).